Munyuam/Rook-technologies-web/README.md

 # Rook Technology Website (v1.0.0)

-A modern and minimal **ReactJS** website for Rook Technology, designed with simple and standard webpages for a technology company.
+A **ReactJS** website for Rook Technology, designed with simple and standard webpages for a technology company.

 ---